BRIAN-THOMAS-02/Digital-Differential-Analyzer-Line-Drawing-Algorithm/README.md

 # Digital-Differential-Analyzer-Line-Drawing-Algorithm
-This will give you the plotted points for the Line Drawing Algorithm by the Digital Differential Analyzer.
+This will give you the plotted points for the Line Drawing Algorithm by the Digital Differential Analyzer in the Computer Graphics Subject.